nvi-inc/fs-vgos/fs-vgos.md

 rdbe_status
 ```

 The response values should be `0x0f41`.

-> Old Server:
-> The response values should be `0x0941`.

-If the response is to not correct for any RDBEs, refer to
+If the response is to not
-[Setup of RDBEs from a cold start] in the appendix.
+correct for any RDBEs, refer to [Setup of RDBEs from a cold start] in
+the appendix.

 Check Mark 6 Status
 -------------------